What does “Silouan” mean?

 I’ve visited Jewish synagogues, and I know for a fact that they don’t display images like the ones in an Orthodox Church.
 Who changed?

 The Jews did.
 Certainly modern synagogues don’t display images as an Orthodox Church building does.
 But New Testament-era Jews had no qualms about lavishly decorating their synagogues with images of biblical figures.
-When the second-century synagogue at Dura Europos in modern Syria was unearthed, the wall-paintings were found in excellent condition.
-Here are thumbnail photos of the back wall and the tabernacle area of the synagogue
+When the second-century synagogue at Dura Europos in modern Syria was unearthed, the stunning iconography on the walls was found in excellent condition.

-Modern Jewish practice notwithstanding, it’s entirely appropriate to display representations of things heavenly or earthly, at home or in the sanctuary.
+Modern Jewish practice notwithstanding, it is entirely appropriate to display representations of things heavenly or earthly, at home or in the sanctuary.
 It’s not the presence of images that’s wrong; what God rightly forbids is the worship of images.
 And the Orthodox Church, while using icons as tools in prayer, has always vigorously condemned idolatry in all forms.
-While it may look like we’re worshipping icons, trust us: We know the difference.

 Didn’t Jesus say the Church was anywhere two or three gather in His name?

 In Matthew 18:20, Jesus did say “For where two or three are gathered in my name, I am there among them.”
-As a Protestant, I used that scripture many a time and often to justify not needing to be a member of any particular “church.”
-Moreover, I used it to qualify any denomination or group as equal to a “church” and therefore “legitimate.”
-For instance, a home fellowship that gathers to study the word and sing praises would be just as legitimate as going to an Adventist, Baptist, Catholic or Methodist church to do the same.
+As a Protestant, I used that scripture often to justify not needing to be a member of any particular “church.”
+Moreover, I used it to qualify any denomination or group as equal to a “church” and therefore legitimate.
+For instance, a home fellowship that gathers to study the Bible and sing praises would be just as legitimate as going to a Baptist, Catholic or Methodist church to do the same.
 I recall saying, “Let’s just have church right here in the park; wherever two or three are gathered in His name, Jesus is right here with us, right now!”

-It’s often said that the many ‘flavors’ of Christianity serve to accommodate the many different kinds of people.
+It’s often said that the many “flavors” of Christianity serve to accommodate the many different kinds of people.
 Some like it hot, some like it cold.
-Some prefer loud music, others more subdued… Doesn’t that reduce the Gospel of Christ to a smorgasbord?
-Does God need accommodate us?
-It was not God who created nations and tribes.
-Man’s arrogance led to the punishment of different tongues, not as accommodating man, but as divine retribution on his sinfulness.
-Jesus’ prayer for us, and the will of God commended to us, is for our unity!
+Some prefer loud music, others more subdued… But does God need accommodate us?
+It was not God who willed to create nations and tribes; man’s arrogance led to the punishment of different tongues – not as accommodating man, but as divine retribution on his sinfulness.
+Christ’s prayer for us, and the will of God commended to us, is for our unity!
 Jesus prayed we would have the kind of unity he has with the Father (John 17:21).
 This is not mere mutual recognition of each other’s legitimacy, but true unity would find us being of one mind and practice, one in worship, in polity and in conduct.

-For the last 40 years the “church” has made way for the world; we have accommodated pop music, divorce, fornication, adultery, “worship” services that never address God, taking down crosses so we don’t “offend” nonbelievers; dumping communion for lattè and espresso bars and every imaginable gimmick to “accommodate” worldliness so the worldly will fill the pews.
+For the last 40 years the “church” has made way for the world; Popular Christianity has accommodated pop music, divorce, “worship” services that never address God, taking down crosses so we don’t “offend” nonbelievers; dumping communion in favor of espresso bars and gimmicks to accommodate worldliness, in hopes that the worldly will fill the pews.
 All of this stems from this misinterpretation, which legitimizes virtually everything.
-Please find higher standards, based on the Biblical expression of the Church as the architect Paul described, for what you deem as legitimate.
+Please find higher standards, based on the Biblical expression of the Church as the architect Paul described.